Jennifer lives in wine country and is passionate about wine. She has also worked in the wine and restaurant industry for

 Choosing a bottle of wine at the liquor store or wine shop should be an enjoyable experience.
 But with so many varieties, styles, and regions to choose from, it can be an overwhelming task.
-Whether you are buying wine for a special occasion, a gift, or yourself, here are some tips to help make your decision easier and a little more enjoyable.
+Whether you are buying wine for a special occasion, a gift, or for yourself, here are some tips to help make your decision easier and a little more enjoyable.
 Here are the best tips and tricks to help you pick a good bottle of wine every time.

 Decide on a Budget

 This is the first thing you should do before you even enter the winery or store.
 Decide how much you would like to spend on a bottle and stick to it.
 If the staff offers you any help, don't be afraid to tell them what your budget is.
 That way, they can help you find a wine that's in your price range.

 Understand the Different Styles of Wine

 It's a good idea to become familiar with the different styles of wine.
 It will help when you are choosing a wine if you know which styles you like and which you don't like.
 At the very least, you should know the difference between red, white, rose, and sparkling.

 Basic Wine Characteristics

-Sweetness (or Dryness): Usually, the first thing people notice about a wine when they taste it is the level of sweetness.
-When a wine has very little sweetness, it is referred to as "dry.
+Sweet or Dry: Usually, the first thing people notice about a wine when they taste it is how sweet or dry it is.
+When a wine has very little sugar, it is referred to as "dry.
 When selecting a wine, it is important to know whether you prefer sweet wine, dry wine, or something in between (often referred to as off-dry or medium-dry).

-Body: The body of the wine referrers to the weight or the mouthfeel of the wine.
-A good way to understand it is thinking about how water would feel in your mouth and comparing it to how olive oil would feel in your mouth.
+Body: The weight or mouthfeel of wine is referred to as its body.
+A good way to understand it is by thinking about how water would feel in your mouth and comparing it to how olive oil would feel in your mouth.
 Water would be light-bodied, and oil would be full-bodied.
-Wine can be light-bodied, medium-bodied, or full-bodied.
+Wine can be classified as light-bodied, medium-bodied, or full-bodied.